 Virginia Teaching Scholarship Loan Program (VTSLP)

-Such scholarship recipient may fulfill the teaching obligation by accepting a teaching position under contract:
+Such scholarship recipient may fulfill the teaching obligation by accepting a teaching position

-- in one of the critical teacher shortage disciplines as established by the Board of Education; or
+- in one of the critical teacher shortage disciplines as established by the Board of Education;

-in a career and technical education discipline; or
+in a career and technical education discipline;

-- regardless of teaching discipline, in a school with a high concentration of students eligible for free or reduced lunch; or
+- regardless of teaching discipline, in a school with a high concentration of students eligible for free or reduced lunch;

 - in any discipline or at any grade level within a school division with a shortage of teachers, as defined in the Board of Education's Regulations Governing the Determination of Critical Teacher Shortage Areas;

 - in a rural or urban region of the state with a teacher shortage.